ksimes/Domotics/README.md

 Domotics
 ========

 Domestic Robotics is an intersting way of merging hobby electronics and programming.
-This project contains both Arduino projects for small sensor stations and a backend REST server to capture these readings into a MySQL database and a Angular2 front end to display charts of the readings capture.
+This project contains both Arduino projects for small sensor stations and a backend REST server to capture these readings into a MySQL database and an Angular2 front end to display charts of the readings capture.

-This is a first cut of this project.
+This is an early cut of this project.

 To run
 ======

+Open a command window and run:

 npm start

-Script setup to run tsc -w so that any changes to .ts files will be recompiled to JS
+The start script is setup to run tsc -w so that any changes to .ts files will be recompiled to JS

 Run Java project from inside IntelliJ IDE

 To rebuild
 ==========

-Uses SBT to defined dependancies for Java project
+Uses SBT to define dependancies for Java project

 For Front end:

-nodeJS - 4.4.7 LTS
+need nodeJS - 4.4.7 LTS

 Use Windows x64 msi installer